sfc-gh-dwilczak/tutorials/docs/snowflake/api/chatgpt.md

         /*
             Warehouses are synonymous with the idea of compute resources in other systems.
-We will use this warehouse to query our integration and to load data.
+We will use this warehouse to call our user defined function.
         */
         create warehouse if not exists developer
             warehouse_size = xsmall